 Why a roof rack?

 If you go this route, know two things.
 First, your bike adds a good 3-4 feet to the top of your car…. you can’t go under the low awnings or into parking garages like you used to.
+We once saw someone smash two beautiful bikes as they entered a parking structure, because they forgot they had bikes on top.
 Second, it takes more work to put a bike on top of your car than to just throw it on the back of your vehicle.

-The ThruRide is one of the most practical, easy to install and secure models, and it’s compatible with a variety of axle standards: it can hold any diameter regardless of length.
-Although, you’ll have to purchase a lock cylinder because it isn’t included with this model.
-But the price and practicality of the ThruRide are for sure worth it.
+You can tell that we like Thule products, and the ProRide XT is a rack that we have had great luck with.
+Thule improved on the popular ThruRide, which used to be on our list, and now the ProRide gets everything right.
+The ProRide is one of the most practical, easy to install and secure models, and it’s compatible with a variety of axle standards: it can hold any diameter regardless of length.
+If you use the ProRide, know that you may need to purchase a lock cylinder because it isn’t included with this model.

 Trunk bike racks and carriers